2019 Big Ten Conference football season

 The 2019 Big Ten conference football season was the 124th season of college football play for the Big Ten Conference and was part of the 2019 NCAA Division I FBS football season.

 This was the Big Ten's sixth season with 14 teams.
 The defending league champion was Ohio State.
 The 2019 season consisted of a nine-game conference schedule for the fourth year in a row.

 The Big Ten had two new coaches for the 2019 season.
 Ohio State promoted offensive coordinator Ryan Day to head coach, replacing Urban Meyer who retired at the end of the 2018 season.
 Maryland also had a new coach for 2019, hiring Mike Locksley to replace D. J. Durkin, who was fired in 2018 ultimately due to the events that led to the death of player Jordan McNair.

 The first coaching change during the 2019 season came on September 29, 2019 when Rutgers dismissed Chris Ash.
 Tight ends coach Nunzio Campanile served as interim coach for the remainder of the 2019 season.
 Then on December 1, Rutgers announced that former coach Greg Schiano would return to coach the team in 2020.

 On the field of play, Ohio State won the East Division title and made their fifth appearance in the Big Ten Football Championship Game and third consecutive appearance.
 In the West Division, Wisconsin and Minnesota tied for the division title, but the Badgers represented the division in the conference title game due to their head-to-head win over the Golden Gophers.
 Wisconsin made their sixth appearance in the conference title game overall.
 In that championship game, Ohio State defeated Wisconsin 34-21 to win their third consecutive Big Ten championship.
 With that win, the Buckeyes landed a spot in the 2019-20 College Football Playoff as the #2 seed.

-Previous season

-Ohio State defeated Northwestern, 45–24, in the Big Ten Football Championship Game.
-The win gave the Buckeyes their second consecutive Big Ten championship.

-Nine teams participated in bowl games in the 2018 season and the league 5–4 in those games, however the Big Ten failed to land a team in the College Football Playoff for the second straight year.

-Minnesota defeated Georgia Tech, 34–10 in the Quick Lane Bowl.
-Wisconsin defeated Miami (FL), 35–3, in the Pinstripe Bowl.
-Purdue lost to Auburn, 63–14, in the Music City Bowl.
-Michigan State lost to Oregon, 7–6, in the Redbox Bowl.
-Northwestern defeated No. 20 Utah, 31–20, in the Holiday Bowl.
-Iowa defeated No. 18 Mississippi State, 27–22, in the Outback Bowl.
-No. 13 Penn State lost to No. 16 Kentucky, 27–24, in the Citrus Bowl.

-In the New Year's Six Games, No. 8 Michigan lost to No. 10 Florida, 41–15, in the Peach Bowl.
-And No. 5 Ohio State defeated No. 9 Washington, 28–23, in the Rose Bowl.